lesliecodes1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script 11 - I make directories count
 Script 12 - I display 10 newest files in current directory
 Script 13 - I takes a list of words as input and print only words that appear exactly once
+Script 14 - I display lines containing the pattern “root” from the file /etc/passwd